 Several indicators to monitor progress have been suggested for effective action planning and implementation.
-The indicators are both quantitative and qualitative Source: Ending Child Marriage and Teenage Pregnancy in Uganda.
+The indicators are both quantitative and qualitative (Source: Ending Child Marriage and Teenage Pregnancy in Uganda.
 A Formative Research to Guide the Implementation of the National Strategy on Ending Child Marriage and Teenage Pregnancy in Uganda by UNICEF)

-Key focus area Indicator SOCIAL NORMS CHANGE Social Norms and practices Definitions of childhood tally with the legal age of a child Charges in attitudes and beliefs - about the definition of a child and transition to adulthood -Marriage is no longer the singular ideal for women Passage of rites transformed into empowering processes that build girls' and boys' capacities Bridewealth made more symbolic The extent to which community perception of childhood definition talkes with the legal definition of $\alpha$ child Percentage of women 15-49 who have undergone PGM/C % of adolescents (gris 0 boys) who believe that it is harmful to get married before the legal age of 35 years X of key stakeholders (parents, community leaders, young people) who know about the harms of child marriage ${\rm X}$ of key stakeholders (parents, community leaders, religious leaders) who oppose the practice of bridewealth % of parents who say they will not many off their sons and daughters younger than 18
+Key focus area Indicator SOCIAL NORMS CHANGE Definitions of childhood tally with the legal age of a child Changes in attitudes and beliefs - about the definition of a child and transition to adulthood -Marriage is no longer the singular ideal for women Passage of rites transformed into empowering processes that build girls' and boys' capacities Bridewealth made more symbolic The extent to which community perception of childhood definition tallies with the legal definition of a child Social Norms and practices Percentage of women 15-49 who have undergone FGM/C % of adolescents (girls & boys) who believe that it is harmful to get married before the legal age of 18 years % of key stakeholders (parents, community leaders, young people) who know about the harms of child marriage % of key stakeholders (parents, community leaders, religious leaders) who oppose the practice of bridewealth % of parents who say they will not marry off their sons and daughters younger than 18